 - 3. Decide on a recovery system design approach.
-You must determine how to trade off among parachute-design features (number of parachutes, parachute canopy diameter and shape, number and length of shroud lines, size of center spill hole, etc.) in order to achieve the specified duration of 43 to 46 seconds. - 4.
+You must determine how to trade off among parachute-design features (number of parachutes, parachute canopy diameter and shape, number and length of shroud lines, size of center spill hole, etc.) in order to achieve the specified duration of 41 to 44 seconds with the payload (eggs plus altimeter) section. - 4.
 Learn to use a rocket-design computer program.
 There are two good rocket-design programs currently available: the commercial RockSim program and the "freeware" Open Rocket program.
 Such a program is the best way to work through the remaining steps of flight vehicle design on a basis other than trial-and-error.
-There is no single correct design for this challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system configuration that could lead to a flight altitude of 820 feet and flight duration of 43-46 seconds.
+There is no single correct design for this challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system configuration that could lead to a flight altitude of 790 feet and flight duration of 41-44 seconds.
 A computer program will let you work through the rough possibilities fairly quickly and discard approaches that simply will not work or designs that are not aerodynamically stable.
 No simulation, however, is exactly accurate.
 Its estimate of the aerodynamic drag forces on your rocket may be off due to your construction techniques and it may therefore overestimate how high your real rocket will go; the rocket motors you use may perform slightly differently from the notional data for them in the program due to normal manufacturing variations, etc. That's why you still need to (and are required to) test-fly at the end of the design process.

 - 5. Simplicity.
 The more complex you make your rocket design, the more things it has that can go wrong and the more it will cost both to develop and test.
 In the real world of engineering, low cost, rapid delivery, and high reliability are what the customer wants.
 In this Challenge, since your eligibility for the top prizes is based on the results of your flight attempts at the Finals, whatever you fly has to work perfectly the first time.
-Add complexity (such as clustered rocket motors) only where you need to in order to meet performance requirements.
-It may turn out that you need to use something complex, but don't assume so from the start. - 6.
+Add complexity (such as clustered rocket motors) only where you need to in order to meet performance requirements. - 6.
 Basic design safety.
 First and foremost, your rocket must be "stable."
 Read the Handbook of Model Rocketry chapter on stability if you do not know what this means, and use a computer program to calculate stability if in doubt.
-Because your rocket will be nose-heavy as a result of the egg and altimeter and its overall length (minimum of 650 millimeters), you should not need extremely large fins -- be conservative and design for a stability margin of about two "calibers" (Center of Gravity ahead of Center of Pressure by two body tube diameters) with the eggs and with loaded rocket motors.
+Because your rocket will be nose-heavy as a result of the eggs and altimeter and its overall length (minimum of 650 millimeters), you should not need extremely large fins -- be conservative and design for a stability margin of about two "calibers" (Center of Gravity ahead of Center of Pressure by two body tube diameters) with the eggs and with loaded rocket motors.
 Second, make sure that the motor(s) you pick provide enough thrust to give your rocket a speed of 40 ft/sec by the time it reaches the end of its launcher, so that it does not "stagger" slowly into the air and tip over and fly non-vertically if there is any wind.
-Generally, you need a motor or combination of motors whose combined average thrust is at least five times the rocket liftoff weight.
+Generally, you need a motor or combination of motors whose combined average thrust no less than five times the rocket liftoff weight, or ~25 Newtons.